openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

    discussion topics can only be read and responded to by members of the same cohort.
 You can change the configuration of content-specific discussion topics to make them unified and available to all students in the course.
-See :ref:`Make ContentSpecific Discussion Topics Unified`.
+See :ref:`Specify Whether ContentSpecific Discussion Topics are Cohorted`.

 .. _Assigning_discussion_roles: